Interrupted Fern foliage

 Planting & Growing

 Interrupted Fern will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 3 feet apart.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 15 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant performs well in both full sun and full shade.
 It prefers to grow in moist to wet soil, and will even tolerate some standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 Consider applying a thick mulch around the root zone over the growing season to conserve soil moisture.
 This species is native to parts of North America.
 It can be propagated by division.